 3. “Kids with Unclear Speech are Just Being Lazy”

-A common misconception with kids that don’t thoroughly pronounce words by deleting letters or syllables are doing it purposefully.
+One of the biggest speech impediment myths is that kids that don’t thoroughly pronounce words by deleting letters or syllables are doing it purposefully.
 However when a child is over age 4 and still calling “spaghetti” “getti”, it probably is time to consult a speech therapist.
 After this time, phonological disorders could be the culprit.
 When you think about the struggles kids have when they aren’t able to speak properly, there’s absolutely no way that they are being lazy.
 They simply need to consult a professional who can help guide them.
+It’s up to you to ensure that your patients realize that this is not the child’s fault.
+They should know that speech therapy has the ability to help these speech impediments.